Trusting Fair Data: Leveraging Quality in Fairness-Driven Data Removal Techniques: Discussion

 \subsection{Trade-off}

 We proposed a multi-objective optimization problem where the objectives are fairness and data loss.
 Solving this problem results in a set of Pareto-optimal solutions where each solution is a fair subset.
 The user can then choose the most suitable subset for their application using the weighted sum of the objectives.
 Here, we proposed a parameter $\beta$ that weights the fairness objective.
 The choice of $\beta$ has to be made by the user and depends on the size of the dataset and the importance of fairness in the application.
-Our suggestions of $\beta$ only serve as a starting point.
+Our suggested values for $\beta$ serve as initial guidance, allowing users to further adjust based on their needs.